 - 1. Suitable and safe access is provided to the site; - 2.
 Sufficient parking is provided in accordance with Leeds City Council parking standards; - 3.
 They do not result in the net loss of parking spaces; - 4.
 All additional traffic generated by the development is identified and any mitigation measures are provided by the developer; - 5.
-There is no detrimental impact on the existing pedestrian and cycling network and bridlepaths; and - 6.
-Where possible, they enhance the existing pedestrian and cycling network.
-In particular, enhancing the interconnectedness of the network of foot, cycle and bridlepaths and access to the river should be incorporated in designs.
+There is no detrimental impact on the existing public footpath, bridleway and cycling network (see Map 7 - Public Rights of Way (PROW) in Rawdon); and - 6.
+Where feasible, they enhance the existing pedestrian and cycling network by providing, for example: